ShahRaziq/ShahRaziq/README.md

 - 👋 Hi, I’m Shah Raziq
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, data anlytics and IT in general
 - 🌱 I’m currently learning on web and app development
 - 💞️ I've finished my final year project (Jorania)
 - 📫 How to reach me, shahraziq.dev@gmail.com